Belgian Civil War soldiers

 • Roseburg Branch, Roseburg, Oregon

-the old soldier's homes: Eastern
+the old soldier's homes: Northwestern

-Belgians soldiers in the soldier's Home, from the censuses:
+Belgians soldiers in the Soldier's Home, from the censuses: